MaMiotto/POCII/README.md

 This is my final work for the computer science course.
 The idea of this project is to create a database with histograms from differents binary files of the same program (but compiled with different optimizations), so they can be used to train a malware detector.

+## Structure

+This project consist on several folders with the same amount of files in each one.
+Those files consist on the same program in different stages on the process of generating the histograms.
+The programs are from [Jotai Benchmarks](https://github.com/lac-dcc/jotai-benchmarks/), so I didn't create a folder for the code version.
+You can have it by cloning their github project.

 ## Running

 To execute this program, you first need to set up the Jotai Benchmarks and the CFGgrind enviroments in this same folder.